-For institutional investor use only.

-All investments involve risks, including the possible loss of capital.
+For professional and institutional investor use only-not for use with the public.
+All investments involve risk, including the possible loss of capital.

 4Q25 MARKET REVIEW AND 1Q26 OUTLOOK

 STOCK INDICES GAIN TO CLOSE OUT A STRONG YEAR

 The S&P 500 Index advanced by 2.6% for the fourth quarter and, after a long stretch of outperformance by growth and large cap equities, market participation broadened out during the period.
 The tech-heavy Nasdaq outperformed the Index due to continued concentrated strength in mega-cap tech and AI beneficiaries.
 However, modest cooling in AI-led growth leadership and a rotation away from highly concentrated, premium valuation growth toward discounted cyclical and defensive sectors led to the outperformance of value stocks.
 Expectations of a lower interest rate environment helped support cycicals as well as small caps during the quarter.